amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 ## Step 1.
 Create an AWS account

 You need an AWS account because the Selling Partner API security model uses AWS authentication credentials.
 If you’re not already an AWS customer, you can create a free AWS account.
 For more information, see [AWS Free Tier](https://aws.amazon.com/free/).
+Note that IAM is the only AWS feature required to use the vendor APIs, and is offered at no additional charge to your AWS account.

 ## Step 2.
 Create an IAM user